middletond/dmco/_posts/2018-4-5-recursion-is-your-friend.md

 You'll notice our three basic recursion components still apply here, but now they are all happening *inside a traditional array loop.*

 This means we are actually now running *two* loops that work together: a "vertical" recursive loop that progresses layer-by-layer deeper *into* the object, and a "horizontal" array loop that scours *across* each layer upon arrival.
-Because of this, our function not only *drills down* but also *fans out*, giving it that gratifying tree-like shape so beloved by CS professors across the world.
+Because of this, this function now not only *drills down* but also *fans out*.

-[ algo image ]

-Ah, the abstracted patterns of the natural world.
-Let's try to generalize this as pseudo-code like we did for the Russian dolls:
+Pretty sweet.
+Let's generalize this as pseudo-code like we did for the Russian dolls:

 ```javascript
 function doSomething(object) {